NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 <div>\[\Delta {\omega_{coil,out}} = MAX\left[ {1.0E - 6,{\omega_{outdoor}} - {\omega_{sat}}\left( {{T_{coil,out}},OutBaroPress} \right)} \right]\]</div>

 Frost formation on the outdoor coil must be periodically removed.
 The fraction of compressor runtime when the coil is being defrosted is entered by the user.
-Adjustment factors to total heating coil capacity and input power due to frost formation on the outdoor coil are calculated by an empirical model with <div img="image5444.txt">\(\Delta {\omega_{coil,out}}\)</div> as the independent variable as shown below.
+Adjustment factors to total heating coil capacity and input power due to frost formation on the outdoor coil are calculated by an empirical model with <span>$\Delta {\omega_{coil,out}}$</span> as the independent variable as shown below.

 <div>\[HCA{P_{defrost}} = 0.909 - 107.33\left( {\Delta {w_{coil\,,\,out}}} \right)\]</div>